-"I thought the windows were going to blow out, or because I wasn't with my team I would feel anxious and get mad paranoid, feeling like I was about to be ambushed and shot.
-I couldn't sit with any of my own people, in the places that are supposed to be my real home."
+"I thought the windows were going to blow out, or because I wasn't with my team, I would feel anxious and get very paranoid.
+I felt like I was about to be ambushed and shot.
+I couldn't sit with any of my own people in the places that are supposed to be my real home."

-It seemed as though the violence of having shots let off at you, tends to propel and inflate pre-existing anxieties.
+It seemed as though the violence of getting shot at, tends to propel and inflate pre-existing anxieties.
 The skill must be in finding a way to navigate that anxiety in order to exploit it to your advantage.

-I was put in touch with a guy who seemed totally unphased by having his house set upon in a West Sydney drive-by.
-Jase's* tactic was exactly the opposite to Salim's, and instead of having any anxieties about the future, he was totally prepared for the ensuing violence.
+I was put in touch with a guy who seemed totally unfazed by having his house shot at in a West Sydney drive-by.
+Jase's* tactic was exactly the opposite of Salim's, and instead of having any anxieties about the future, he was totally prepared for the ensuing violence.

 "It started around 2:30 AM on a Sunday morning," he explained.
-"I had a few mates in the garage with me having a few drinks, a few rails and that, and then we started hearing shots.
-We thought it was young cunts letting off fireworks because it was school holidays."
+"I had a few friends in the garage with me having drinks and then we started hearing shots.
+We thought it was young kids letting off fireworks because it was summer vacation."

 Jase has been a drug dealer involved in street gangs since his early teens.
 He knows all too well the tit-for-tat violence that his profession embodies.

-"I was wigging out from the rack, and then I heard glass smash and my wife yelling.
+"I was flipping out from all the noise, and then I heard a glass smash and my wife yelling.
 I looked at the boys and said 'man I think someone's shooting at my house.'
 It felt like it just kept going: bang, bang, bang, bang.
-I kept yelling 'get down! make sure you're fucking down!'
+I kept yelling 'get down!
+Make sure you're fucking down!'
 A bullet went straight through my chandelier and shattered it."

 I wanted to get past Jase's bravado, so I spoke to his girlfriend over a cup of tea in the kitchen.
 "He doesn't really get involved in that stuff anymore," she said.
 "He's much more reserved, not as reckless.
-He doesn't push gear anymore and he's been looking for a job in construction for the last couple of months."
+He doesn't sell drugs anymore and he's been looking for a job in construction for the last couple of months."

 Trauma seems to yield an array of experiences that stand in contrast to how we hope our happy-go-lucky lives might unfold.
-It either allows you to embrace an amor fati attitude, or it reveals us to the fragility of life and awakens our perspective to the broad horizon of suffering.
-Trauma might, as Nietzsche describes it, help to "make oneself a new pair of wings."
+It either allows you to embrace an amor fati (love of one's fate) attitude, or it reveals us to the fragility of life and awakens our perspective to the broad horizon of suffering.
+Trauma might, as Friedrich Nietzsche describes it, help to "make oneself a new pair of wings."